-I am a Lecturer in Liberal Studies and Women’s, Gender, and Sexuality Studies at Cal State-LA, where I teach courses on interdisciplinary research and writing, and science studies.
+I am a Lecturer in Liberal Studies and Women’s, Gender, and Sexuality Studies at Cal State-LA, where I teach courses on interdisciplinary research and writing, environmental humanities, and science studies.

-for Reaktion Books’ Animal Series, which is agricultural and scientific/technological history of the non-mammalian bent.
+for Reaktion Books’ Animal Series, which is an agricultural, cultural, and scientific/technological history of the non-mammalian bent.

-I also host a podcast!
+I also hosted a podcast!
 It’s called The Range.
-It is produced by me and Foodways Texas
+It was produced by me and Foodways Texas

 in Austin, and its little sweet episodes about Texas food and agricultural history are available on iTunes.

-And, I write for food publications about food history, logistics, and cultures, with a particular focus on animal, agricultural, and science topics.
+I have written for food publications about food history, logistics, and cultures, with a particular focus on animal, agricultural, and science topics.
 Check out my latest here

 Other PublicationsMateria Medica

 : Technology, Vaccination, and Antivivisection in Jazz Age Philadelphia.
 American Quarterly

 vol. 65, no. 3: 575-594.
 September 2013.
 Find in CORE.